Ever since the first time I saw (but

 Jason Snell discovered, Apple’s decision to recess the headphone jack was basically aesthetic—the iPhone would have been thicker if the headphone jack were not recessed as it is.
 At first, I thought this was a silly decision… but that was before I had the chance to have the iPhone on my person for a couple weeks (and before

-how to make my Bose headphones work).
+I figured out how to make my Bose headphones work).
 As compared to my Treo, carrying the iPhone around is a joy.
 Not only is the iPhone a bit lighter, it’s almost exactly half the thickness (.46 inches vs. .90 inches) of my previous phone.
 The difference is amazing—the iPhone slips easily into any pocket, which I couldn’t say of the thicker Treo.
 It’s also easy to hold in one hand, and there are no sharp corners or edges to catch a finger on.

 5. The Mail application: Yes, I think Mail has some fundamental flaws—the lack of a unified inbox and no mass delete being two of the bigger ones.
 However, I’ve found that my favorite device for checking e-mail during nights and weekends is now the iPhone.
 Compared to waking up a Mac and launching Mail, tapping a couple buttons on the iPhone is much easier.
 I can fire off replies of reasonable length without too much effort (see the next entry), thereby saving myself some wasted time the next morning.
 This past weekend I basically left the Macs sleeping and dealt with the typical handful of weekend emails via the iPhone.
 Reading and replying to messages is a snap thanks to the large screen size and high pixel density.